Tionesta Township in Forest County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Topics and series.
-This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+This historical marker is listed in these topic lists: Indigenous Peoples and Communities • Settlements & Settlers.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1750.

 Location.
 41° 28.608′ N, 79° 28.289′ W. Marker is near Tionesta, Pennsylvania, in Forest County.
-Marker is on President Road (U.S. 62) 0.4 miles north of Pullman Road, on the right when traveling north.
+It is in Tionesta Township.
+It is on President Road (U.S. 62) 0.4 miles north of Pullman Road, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Tionesta PA 16353, United States of America.
+Marker is at or near this postal address: 7373 President Road, Tionesta PA 16353, United States of America.
 Touch for directions.